-These policies provide coverage for common risks in the broadcasting industry.
+These insurance policies cover common risks in the broadcasting industry.

-General liability insurance for broadcasters covers customer injuries and property damage.
-Bundle with property insurance in a business owner’s policy for a discount.
+A general liability policy covers customer injuries and property damage.
+Bundle it with commercial property insurance in a business owner’s policy for a discount.

-This policy helps radio and television broadcasters pay for recovery expenses if they are hit by a cyberattack or data breach.
-It also covers legal bills if a client sues over a breach.
+This policy helps radio and television broadcasters pay for expenses if they are hit by a cyberattack or data breach.
+It's recommended for any small business that handles personal information.